What is Bottom-Up Forecasting?

 The next step is to estimate how much the company will charge customers for its products and/or services.
 Continuing with the E-commerce Course, you can see that we estimate the company charges an average of $275 per order in 2016, but after discounts and promotions, the net value per order is $193.

 Step #3 Revenue

 With the volume of orders and average net sales prices in place, we can calculate the company’s estimated revenue by multiplying the number of orders and the average price.
-Depending on the level of detail in your financial model, you may also wish to add other assumptions like returns, refunds, exchanges, chargebacks, and other items that my net out.
-You may also wish to include customer-level detail like total customers, retention rate and churn rate.
+Depending on the level of detail in your financial model, you may also wish to add other assumptions, such as returns, refunds, exchanges, chargebacks, and other items that may net out.
+You may also wish to include customer-level detail like total customers, retention rate, and churn rate.